MDG2122/titanic-project/README.md

 Personal Project

-Objective: Develop a ML/DL model that predicts which passengers survived the Titanic shipwreck, and improving the previous academic Project: https://github.com/MDG2122/Titanic_ML_from_disaster
+Objective: Develop a ML/DL model that predicts which passengers survived the Titanic shipwreck-Improving the previous academic Project: https://github.com/MDG2122/Titanic_ML_from_disaster

 Project made by: